-- Quality of life and preventive activities - At-risk of being in crisis services
+- Quality of life and preventive activities - At-risk of being in crisis services communities such as expanded home delivered meals, adult day care, housekeeping and homemakers.

 The Older Americans Act programs primarily focus upon quality of life and preventive services such as information on available services, access by transportation to multi-purpose senior centers for socialization, health and wellness through nutrition, exercise, participating in the arts, legal assistance and life-long learning programs.